imagej/imagej.github.io/_pages/Updater.md

 `$ sudo adduser --system fiji_mirror_sync`
 `$ sudo fiji_mirror_sync ssh-keygen -t rsa -b 4096 -C "Your institution"`

 These instructions are valid for Ubuntu 14.04.
 Other distributions may handle system users differently and may not even create a home directory for them.
-In such case, the ssh key can be placed in {% include path content='/etc/ssh' %}, and the config options used with {% include inline content='ssh -o' %}.
+In such case, the ssh key can be placed in {% include path content='/etc/ssh' %}, and the config options used with 'ssh -o' .

 {% include file content='/home/fiji\_mirror\_sync/.ssh/config\|\|